-Independent Newspaper's group executive Chris Whitfield has confirmed his early retirement but would not give further details yet.
+Independent Newspaper's group executive Chris Whitfield has confirmed his early retirement.

 Group executive editor Chris Whitfield on Monday confirmed he had taken an early retirement from the Independent News and Media group South Africa (INMSA), but refused to give further details, saying that the matter was "delicate and we are still working out details".

 Whitfield, formerly the Cape regional editor, was appointed as group executive in charge of launching new products at the media group in December last year.

 His new appointment coincided with the axing of Cape Times editor Alide Dasnois.

 The removal of Dasnois from office coincides with the newspaper publishing a front-page article on public protector Thuli Madonsela's finding that Fisheries Minister Tina Joemat-Pettersson was guilty of maladministration, as well as improper and unethical conduct in the irregular awarding of an R800-million tender to a Sekunjalo subsidiary to manage the state's fishery vessels.

 Sekunjalo Consortium is the controlling shareholder of INMSA.

 INMSA chairperson Iqbal Survé categorically denied that Dasnois was removed from her position because of the story on tender irregularities.
 He later said she was removed for not meeting financial targets.